venjamin27/boltpilot/README.md

 What is boltpilot?
 ------

 This "boltpilot" fork is a community supported fork of the open source driver assistance system called openpilot.
-Boltpilot has been designed spefically for Chevrolet Bolt EV models that lack ACC (Adaptive Cruise Control).
+Although the Bolt EV is not currently supported by Comma.ai in the main openpilot release, this customized fork fills that gap.
+Boltpilot was designed spefically for Chevrolet Bolt EV models that lack ACC (Adaptive Cruise Control).
 Compatibility has been verified with 2017, 2018 and 2019 Bolt EV models.
-More recent year models might also be compatible but have not yet been confirmed.
+More recent year models might also be compatible but have not yet been tested.

 Currently, boltpilot performs the functions of Adaptive Cruise Control (ACC) and Automated Lane Centering (ALC).
-It will move your steering wheel to keep your vehicle centred in the lane and can control your vehicle's speed.
+It will control your steering wheel to keep your vehicle centred in the lane and can optionally also control your vehicle's speed.
 The system does not offer full self-driving capabilities and will not, for example, stop for red lights or stop signs, although some of these features are currently under development by Comma.ai.
 The driver must remain alert and able to take control at all times.

 This is an experimental application used for research and development.
 It is not a product and carries no warranty exporessed or implied.
 Use at your own risk.
 Issue reports are welcome via github, or contact kjnice@gmail.com.